gesellix/docker-client/README.md

 ## Usage with Gradle Docker Plugin

-My personal focus implementing this Docker client was to leverage the Docker remote API in our Gradle scripts.
+My personal focus implementing this Docker client was to leverage the Docker engine API in our Gradle scripts.
 A convenient integration in Gradle is possible by using the [Gradle Docker Plugin](https://github.com/gesellix/gradle-docker-plugin), which will be developed along with the Docker client library.